- Spring 2018 Calendar/Semester Brochure (PDF)

 Parking and Transportation

 Vehicles parked on campus at any time are required to display a permit, purchase Pay-by-Plate surface lot parking, or pay hourly fees posted at meters and in garages.
-Many participants purchase a West Campus permit and ride the Campus Area Bus Service to their desired locations.
 Program 60 participants may purchase a regular "C", Buckeye Lot ("CX") or West Campus ("WC") permit for the semester or year:

-- Online purchase is available only for those who are enrolled in courses during the semester or term by logging in with your Ohio State name.# and password on the CampusParc website.
+- Online purchase is available only for those who are enrolled in courses during the semester or term by logging in with your Ohio State lastname.# and password on the CampusParc website.

 - Holders of a State of Ohio Disability Placard are required to submit the BMV Certificate of Registration to CampusParc to obtain a university permit.

 - Ohio State retirees are eligible to purchase an A permit at a discounted rate.
-Additional information can be found on the CampusParc website under R permit.
+Contact CampusParc for more information.

+Many participants purchase a West Campus permit and ride the Campus Area Bus Service to their desired locations.
 CABS provides transportation to the main campus from both remote lots.
-If parking in the Buckeye Lot ("CX") you may take the Campus Loop North or Campus Loop South which both run every seven minutes between 7:00 a.m. and 6:00 p.m.
+If parking in the Buckeye Lot ("CX") you may take the Campus Loop North or Campus Loop South.
+If parking in the West Campus ("WC") lot, you can take the North Express or the West Campus bus.
+Bus schedules vary by term.

-Books might not be required for every class.
+Books might not be required for every class, but you may have a better experience if you have the materials used for the course.
 Some instructors may select textbooks after classes are in session.
 If you purchase books, review all return policies.
-Search for required textbooks at Barnes and Noble, The Ohio State University bookstore.
+Search for required textbooks at Barnes and Noble, The Ohio State University bookstore, or access a customized list within My Buckeye Link.
+To access this list, click "My Class Schedule," select the term, hit "Continue," then click "Buy Books" in the upper right hand corner.

 Program 60 participants are eligible to receive an Ohio State BuckID free of charge following enrollment into courses.
 Replacement of a lost BuckID is available for purchase for $20.00.